A phobia or fear of bees has two names, Melissophobia and Apiphobia.

 Honey bees are placid creatures that will not give chase or show aggression.
 There are, of course, exceptions.
 The Africanized honey bees, or killer bees, are certainly aggressive.

-Unfortunately, the Africanized honey bees are sensitive souls and do feel threatened easily.
 So, if a bee is acting at all aggressive, move away quickly and, if possible, avoid exposure by finding an enclosed shelter.

 To date, there is no real evidence that bees can smell or even sense fear.
 This is, most likely, confusion about how bees use chemicals (pheromones) to communicate amongst themselves.

-When a person gets stung by a bee, more often than not, more bees will appear too.
-This is because a pheromone signal is released that basically tells their colony they are under attack.
-In response, more bees will speed to the scene, following the pheromone signal and attack too.
+When a person gets stung by a bee, more often than not, more bees will appear, too.
+This is because a pheromone signal is released that basically tells their colonies they are under attack.

-Why do bees sting?
+Why do Bees Sting?

 A bee sting is always defensive.
 Remember, a bee, unlike a wasp, has only one sting and will die immediately after using it.
 That single sting is not something they will part with haphazardly.

-A bee stings a human when they think that human is a threat.
+A bee stings a human when they think that said human is a threat.
 As a result, any bee species that is stepped on or handled roughly will retaliate in defense.
 Bees also translate swotting and flailing arms as a threat.
 It is enough reason for them to attack.

 The threat does not only have to be to the bee.
 In many cases, the bee will defend its colony or nest if it believes them to be at risk.
-This is why bees sting when a nest is disturbed – like that scene with Macaulay Culkin in the movie My Girl.

 The treatment of apiphobia can be done successfully using a few different methods.
 What is key to the success of any technique is your commitment and determination.

-Treating apiphobia can be a self-healing process, or can be done with the assistance of a professional.
+Treating apiphobia can be a self-healing process or can be done with the assistance of a professional.
 There is no right or wrong way, so choose what suits you best.
 For severe cases, working with a medical professional to get you started may take the pressure off slightly.

-Methods used for curing phobias include finding the source of your fear, Cognitive Behavioral Therapy (CBT), behavior modeling, and flooding.
+Methods used for curing phobias include finding the source of your fear, Cognitive Behavioral Therapy (CBT), Behavior Modeling, and Flooding.

 You might find a combination of these methods most useful.
 Allow yourself time for successful treatment.